2023 Formula One World Championship

-Max Verstappen won his third World Drivers' Championship, driving for Red Bull Racing-Honda RBPT.
+Max Verstappen won his third consecutive World Drivers' Championship, driving for Red Bull Racing-Honda RBPT, winning 19 out of 22 races.

 Sergio Pérez finished second, giving Red Bull Racing their first ever 1–2 in the World Drivers' Championship.

-Lewis Hamilton finished third, driving for Mercedes.
+Seven-time champion Lewis Hamilton finished third, driving for Mercedes.

-Red Bull Racing won their sixth and second consecutive World Constructors' Championship.
+Red Bull Racing won their second consecutive World Constructors' Championship and sixth overall.

 Mercedes finished second in the World Constructors' Championship.

 Ferrari finished third in the World Constructors' Championship.

 The 2023 FIA Formula One World Championship was a motor racing championship for Formula One cars and the 74th running of the Formula One World Championship.
 It was recognised by the Fédération Internationale de l'Automobile (FIA), the governing body of international motorsport, as the highest class of competition for open-wheel racing cars.
 The championship was contested over twenty-two Grands Prix, which were held around the world.
 It began in March and ended in November.

 Drivers and teams competed for the titles of World Drivers' Champion and World Constructors' Champion respectively.
 The season was dominated by defending champion Max Verstappen, who cruised to his third consecutive Drivers' Championship title at the Qatar Grand Prix, winning a record 19 out of 22 Grands Prix held and finishing on the podium 21 times (also a record number for most podiums in a season) by the end of the championship.
 His team Red Bull Racing achieved their sixth Constructors' Championship title, their second consecutively, at the preceding Japanese Grand Prix.
 Red Bull Racing won 21 out of 22 Grands Prix, breaking the team record for highest percentage of Grand Prix wins in a season at 95.45%.
 Ferrari were the only other team to win a Grand Prix, courtesy of Carlos Sainz Jr. at the Singapore Grand Prix.